 - A first offense refusal carries an automatic driver’s license suspension of 7 months.
 A second offense refusal carries an automatic license suspension of 2 years.
 A third offense refusal carries an automatic license suspension of 10 years.

 Even if there’s little doubt regarding your guilt, a skilled lawyer can negotiate a fair plea deal and reduce your penalties.
-If you hire Walter K. Schreyer to represent you, he will investigate the circumstances of your arrest and build a compelling argument on your behalf. the earlier you contact The Law Firm of Walter K. Schreyer the sooner we can get to work on your case.
+If you hire Walter K. Schreyer to represent you, he will investigate the circumstances of your arrest and build a compelling argument on your behalf.
+The earlier you contact Schreyer Law Firm LLC the sooner we can get to work on your case.